Bluesky at Home » DIY Projects » 2 Cute DIY Planters for St. Patrick’s Day

 Having waited so long to get in, I couldn’t leave empty-handed.

 Finally, I saw a white bowl tucked in the back of a kitchen counter.
-I can’t pass up a nice bowl, specially marked at $3.00.
+I can’t pass up a nice white bowl, specially marked at $3.00.

 I immediately thought “planter” when I picked up the bowl.